 The OIG provides guidance and support to auditors in the conduct of non-Federal audits and to help ensure that non-Federal audits meet requirements and are reliable and effective tools to improve the integrity and effectiveness of Education programs.
 In addition, to help assess the quality of the thousands of audits performed each year, ED OIG conducts quality control reviews of a sample of audits.
 The Non-Federal Audit Team reports on the quality of those audits in its Semiannual Reports to Congress.
 Read copies of ED OIG’s Semiannual Reports to Congress.

-clicking on the links below, you can access documents developed by various Government and industry sources to assist in the conduct and understanding of Single Audits and Audits of Student Financial Assistance (SFA Audits).
+By clicking on the links below, you can access documents developed by various Government and industry sources to assist in the conduct and understanding of Single Audits and Audits of Student Financial Assistance (SFA Audits).
 Most of the documents are linked to other web pages where the actual documents reside.

-Pages have been set up to provide:
+The pages have been set up to provide:

 - Links to Government Resources